tim-minter/watson-assistant-app-connect/README.md

 ![Image of Architecture](/images/webhookdialoguesettings.png)

 The parameters section allows you to send data with your webhook call.
 We will be creating an API that accepts a "type" parameter later.
 For this demo lets add the type parameter and give it a value of "getIPAddress".
 Any number of parameters can be sent.
 The Return variable is auto populated with a name but can be changed to anything you want.
-This becomes a Context Variable and will be filled with all the data that is returned by the webhook call later and can be used in your dialogues.
+This becomes a Watson Assistant context variable (called $webhook_result_1 in this example) and will be filled with all the data that is returned by the webhook call later.
+Context variables can be accessed and used in your dialogues.
 The "Assistant responds" section is also pre-populated with a couple of values.
 If you change the variable name above, you'll need to change the name in this section too.
-The first lines basically says, "if we get a result back from the webhook (i.e. the variable is populated) then say x".
+The first line basically says, "if we get a result back from the webhook (i.e. the variable is populated) then say x".
-    This is the whole line: If assistant recognises `$webhook_result_1` then respond with `My ip address is <? $webhook_result_1.reply ?>".`
+    This is the whole line: If assistant recognises `$webhook_result_1` then respond with `My IP address is <? $webhook_result_1.responseData ?>`
-    The <? ?> format basically inserts a variable into the dialogue reply and can be used with any variable used within Watson Assistant.
+    The <? ?> format basically inserts a variable into the dialogue reply and can be used with any context variable used within Watson Assistant.
 The second line handles errors and Watson Assistant returns errors in a particular format, shown below.
     If assistant recognises `anything else` (i.e. an error) then reply with `The callout generated this error: <? output.webhook_error.webhook_result_1 ?>.`